 School Website

-Located in Huntsville, Alabama, Huntsville Bible College is a nondenominational Christian seminary.
-Established in 1986, the school confers four 124-credit-hour Bachelor of Arts degrees in pastoral ministry, mission and evangelism, social work, and Christian education.
-All four affordable degree programs are also available online and include a core cluster of courses in general education studies and biblical/theological topics.
-Students then round out their low-cost degree with 21 to 27 hours of coursework in one of the aforementioned areas of study.
-HBC offers the lowest tuition of all 20 schools on our list as well as a number of generous financial aid options in the form of student loans, grants, military tuition assistance, and scholarships.
+All four affordable degree programs are also available online.
+They include a core cluster of courses in general education studies and biblical/theological topics.
+Students then round out their degree with 21 to 27 hours of coursework in one of the aforementioned areas of study.
+HBC offers the lowest tuition of all 20 schools on our list as well as a number of financial aid options in the form of:

 In-State Tuition: $5,840